LAXIMA.

 For years, the bottleneck in software development wasn't skill — it was syntax.
 Developers would burn mental energy remembering boilerplate, scanning documentation, and fixing trivial errors instead of staying in the creative flow that actually moves a project forward.
 That's changing fast.

 A new philosophy called "vibe coding" has taken hold in engineering teams: you focus on architecture, logic, and outcomes.
 The AI handles the rest.
-At the center of this shift is Cursor IDE — and right now, the most capable engine you can run inside it is Claude Sonnet 4.6, Anthropic's freshly released (February 2026) flagship coding model.
-This guide will show you not just how to install Cursor, but how to configure it so it actually understands your codebase from day one — and how to get Sonnet 4.6 doing the heavy lifting immediately.
+At the center of this shift is Cursor IDE — and right now, the model most teams still reach for first is Claude Sonnet 4.6 — Anthropic's coding workhorse and the sweet-spot default inside Cursor for most engineering work, with Claude Opus 4.8 a click away when a task needs heavier reasoning.
+This guide will show you not just how to install Cursor, but how to configure it so it actually understands your codebase from day one — and how to get an agent doing the heavy lifting immediately.

 By the end, you'll have a fully primed agentic coding environment, not just a downloaded app.